FAQs: Renew ANU

 What factors are contributing to cost increases over the past three years?

-Key factors contributing to the increase in costs have been: salary costs, driven by growth in University-wide staff numbers; wage inflation and higher use of consultants and temporary staff; building costs, including repairs and depreciation; software and subscriptions expenses; and travel expenses.
+Key factors contributing to the increase in costs have been salary costs, driven by growth in University-wide staff numbers; wage inflation and higher use of consultants and temporary staff; building costs, including repairs and depreciation; software and subscriptions expenses; and travel expenses.
 We have established the Expenditure Taskforce, chaired by the Chief Operating Officer, to review non-salary costs.

-Is the ANU considering alternative revenue streams, such as online postgraduate programs, to attract more full-fee paying domestic students?
+Is the ANU considering alternative revenue streams, such as online postgraduate programs, to attract more full fee-paying domestic students?

 The University is always looking for opportunities to increase revenue where this is consistent with the quality of our teaching.
 But the changing policy landscape constrains our ability to grow either international or domestic student numbers for the foreseeable future.
-This is why we have to focus on controlling our costs and living within our projected revenue.
+This is why we must focus on controlling our costs and living within our projected revenue.

 Can ANU sell some of its assets to improve the budget shortfall?